superoo7/bypass/README.md

 4. Choose Load unpacked and select the unzipped file (name: bypass).
 5. Voila, it is installed!

+## Roadmap

+- Support more sites to bypass. (open to suggestions)

+## For Developer

+- `yarn dev` for development mode of chrome extensions.
+- `yarn build` build for production.

 ## Stack

 Bulma.css, Typescript, Webpack